-When it comes to the alphabet soup of corporate sustainability, ESG (Environmental, Social, and (Corporate) Governance) may seem like the latest fad.
+When it comes to the alphabet soup of corporate sustainability, ESG (Environmental, Social, Governance) may seem like the latest fad.
 To investors, it’s different.
-You may be wondering: 1) What is ESG, 2) Why is it gaining so much attention, and 3) What does it mean for businesses?
+You may be wondering: 1) What is ESG?
+2) Why is it gaining so much attention? and 3) What does it mean for my business?

 I Give, Therefore I’m Good!
 (Right?)

 For decades, corporations maintained positive public relations by serving in a philanthropic capacity.
 Donating to charity, supporting scholarship funds, bankrolling a local foundation, or sponsoring community events.
 While philanthropy includes many benefits, today’s global community is calling for more than donations.
 Companies find stakeholders demanding leadership and transparency on corporate governance, social justice, and environmental issues.